jonjamz/mino-cmf/README.md

 It's Mino
 =========

 _Mino is magic.
-Write PHP models and methods on the server, HTML5 on the client, and use HTML5 data attributes to connect it all without any real "controller"_
+Write PHP models and methods on the server, HTML5 on the client, and use HTML5 data attributes to connect it all without any boilerplate JavaScript._

 __What's up with that?__
 - Mino is dead simple, and there is an example project already in here, so it should be easy to get going with it despite the lack of real docs